-The SMC organises an Aspirant Meet each year.
-This is normally in the Raeburn Hut in August (24/25th August in 2018).
+The SMC organises an annual Aspirant Meet.
+In 2019 the aspirant meet is on 23/24th August at the Lagangarbh Hut.
 Aspirant meets are specifically aimed at ensuring that prospective new members who do not know any or enough SMC members can meet members who may be prepared to propose and support an application in due course, provided you meet the criteria.

 Aspirant meets are a great way of meeting SMC members and finding out more about the Club and the requirements for membership.
 They are also good fun.

 The Annual Subscription is currently £40.00.
 This sum includes the Club Journal.
 The membership fee also includes affiliated club membership of Mountaineering Scotland.
 For reasons connected with the insurance cover, we ask for an additional one-off payment of £1.00 as a Club Entrance Fee.